 President Trump vetoes National Defense Authorization Act for Fiscal Year 2021

-Trump warned on Dec.
-1 that he would veto the NDAA if it did not include a Section 230 repeal
+Trump warned he would veto the NDAA if it lacked a Section 230 repeal

 President Trump vetoed the National Defense Authorization Act for Fiscal Year 2021 Wednesday, calling it a "gift" to U.S. adversaries China and Russia and making good on a promise to veto if it did not repeal a law that shields certain Big Tech companies from liabilities.